Tell Grandma To Get Out Her Good Luggage, We've Got 18 Trip Ideas for the Whole Family

 For a tropical escape—no passport necessary

 You can feel your blood pressure drop when you hit the Overseas Highway, heading south from Miami toward this village of islands located about halfway between mainland Florida and Key West.
 The pace is slower, here.
 The people are friendlier.
 The fish are bigger.
-Accommodation options are plentiful (and varied), but like the late President George H.W.
-Bush, we're fans of the recently revamped Cheeca Lodge & Spa.
+Accommodation options are plentiful (and varied), but we're fans of the recently revamped Cheeca Lodge & Spa.
 Opt for individual rooms or book one of the property's colorful casitas for your whole crew, complete with private beach access.
 Do as much (fish, snorkel, parasail, paddleboard) or as little (lounge by one of the three excellent pools or hit the spa) as you like—you're on island time.

 Bluffton, South Carolina